danieltannn/ITP_24/LibComposite/README.md

 </details>

 # Section C: Gadgets
-<details><summary> The codes in this section will go into the /usr/bin/compositeusb file in the raspberry pi.
+<details><summary> The codes in this section will go into the /usr/bin/compositeusb file in the raspberry pi under the header "Gadget functions will be added here".
 Click to expand </summary>

 ## 1. Ethernet Gadget
    ### 1.1a Windows (RNDIS function)